Perth Arena: Boxing

 George Kambosos and Vasily Lomachenko fought for the vacant IBF lightweight title, and Kambosos' IBO title, at Perth Arena on 12 May 2024.
 Lomachenko was crowned the new unified champion by eleventh round technical knockout.

 Mixed martial arts

 The UFC hosted UFC 221: Romero vs. Rockhold at Perth Arena on February 11, 2018.
 The promotion returned to the arena five years later for UFC 284: Makhachev vs. Volkanovski on February 12, 2023.
 The UFC held UFC 305: du Plessis vs. Adesanya at Perth Arena on August 18, 2024.
 The arena hosted UFC Fight Night: Ulberg vs. Reyes on September 28, 2025.
+The arena hosted UFC Fight Night: Della Maddalena vs. Prates on May 2, 2026.

 Netball

 Netball was first played at the arena on 27 April 2013, when home team the West Coast Fever lost 49–58 to the Melbourne Vixens in the ANZ Championship.
 The Fever has continued to play occasional matches at the venue over the years, sharing fixtures with the smaller Perth High Performance Centre.
 Ahead of the 2018 season, the club shifted all home matches to Perth Arena.
 The crowd of 13,722 at the 2018 Super Netball Grand Final was a domestic-league record.

 The first international netball test was played at Perth Arena on 30 October 2015 between Australia and New Zealand in the final test of the Constellation Cup.